 chains field of

-Gas fees on Avalanche mainnet are often underestimated when using
+Gas prices on Avalanche mainnet are often underestimated when getting

-On the Metis testnet Stardust, though not on the Metis mainnet Andromeda, we
+On the Metis testnet Stardust, though not on the Metis mainnet Andromeda, it is recommended to use a

 fulfillmentGasLimit of at least